 The session got booked out fast despite it being right before the new year’s eve.
 They were delighted at the exotic Korean kitchen gloves I’d brought along with salt, chilli powder, fish sauce, etc.

 During the second workshop, we had lots of laughs, especially when Nicolas did the ‘Salt Bae’ to the chopped cabbage.

 We ate some dishes made with Kimchi and talked about the science and history behind fermenting vegetables, and the difference between pickles, sauerkraut and kimchi, etc.

-Kimchi has been all the rage in the past couple of years in the west and I wanted to share secret recipes I’d learned from my mum, who ran a restaurant all her life.
+Kimchi has been all the rage in the past couple of years in the west but there are some misunderstandings about the use of fish sauce or how it’s always salty and spicy.
+Also, I was very proud to have shared the secret recipes I’d learned from my mum, who’d run a restaurant all her life.
 Though she’s now retired, she still gets asked to make and deliver Kimchi annually on demand.
-I also imparted secrets in making low-sodium and vegetarian Kimchi, and everyone made Kimchi to their taste.

-For example, this Kimchi I made using wild radish leaves doesn’t contain fish sauce, nor it does chilli powder.
+One of the Kimchi samples I got them to taste was this one with wild radish leaves, which doesn’t contain fish sauce, nor does it have chilli powder.
 The chilli pepper is there just to ward off evil bacteria that might cause spoilage so it’s like the ‘evil eye(nazar)’ in Korean culture.